aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         # VRF ID | Optional (required if "vrf_vni" is not set)
         # vrf_id is used as default value for "vrf_vni" and "ospf.process_id" unless those are set.
+        # vrf_id is also preferred for VRF RD/RT ID before vrf_vni
         vrf_id: < 1-1024 >

         # IP Helper for DHCP relay